Rise to Success: Career Highlights of Bill Maher

 November 2015: Opposition to Accepting Syrian Refugees

-In November 2015, Bill Maher expressed opposition to the United States accepting Syrian refugees, citing concerns about conflicting values and potential threats.
+In November 2015, Bill Maher expressed opposition to the United States accepting Syrian refugees, arguing that they have different values at odds with American values, citing cases in the UK where Muslim immigrants had carried out female genital mutilation and honor killings.

 In 2015, Bill Maher criticized Barack Obama's visit to Saudi Arabia, a close U.S. ally, saying: "Stop respecting their medieval bullshit under the guise of, 'It's their culture.'"